 Over the years, Philippe Jabre and the different funds managed by him have received numerous industry awards, across both traditional and alternative strategies.

-Prior to setting up Jabre Capital Partners, Philippe Jabre spent ten years at GLG Partners, then a division of Lehman Brothers International (Europe), responsible for asset allocation and managing global convertible bonds and equity-linked investments.
+Prior to setting up Jabre Capital Partners, he spent ten years at GLG Partners, then a division of Lehman Brothers International (Europe), responsible for asset allocation and managing global convertible bonds and equity-linked investments.
 He managed the GLG Market Neutral Fund as well as long only absolute return products.
-Philippe began his career in 1983 at BAii Asset Management (a French consortium bank that was later taken over by BNP).
+Philippe began his career in 1983 at BAII Asset Management (a French consortium bank that was later taken over by BNP).

 Mr Jabre sits on the Board of the American University of Beirut and Columbia University Board of Overseers.